 TGbe editor: Add the following text in P115L35 of 11be draft 0.4:

+The Medium Synchronization Delay Information Present subfield is set to 1 if the Medium Synchronization Delay Information subfield is present in the Common Info field.
+Otherwise the subfield is set to 0.

 TGbe editor: Revise Figure 9-788eh in P115L59 of 11be draft 0.4 as follows: